O1dMate/Markdown-Notes/JavaScript & NodeJS/HTTP Server.md

 const PORT = 80;

+/* Verify the JSON body has all of these properties.

-// Input: POST Request Body and a List of Properties.
-Verify the JSON body has all of these properties.
+   Input: POST Request Body and a List of Properties.
-// Returns: TRUE is all properties are there, otherwise FALSE. const verifyPropertiesExists = (requestBody, propertyList) => {
+   Returns: TRUE is all properties are there, otherwise FALSE.
+*/
+const verifyPropertiesExists = (requestBody, propertyList) => {
-	return propertyList.map(property => requestBody.hasOwnProperty(property)).reduce((acum, cur) => acum && cur, true);
+	return propertyList.map(property => requestBody.hasOwnProperty(property)).every(result => result === true);
 }

 // Support JSON encoded POST request bodies